15 Best Things to Do in Petrified Forest National Park

 Located right outside the park in Holbrook, Arizona, the real-life Wigwam Motel is where the movie got its inspiration.

-That being said, rooms at the Wigwam Motel can be quite popular, but as long as you book in advance, they can also make for quite an affordable place to stay when visiting Petrified Forest National Park!
+That said, rooms at the Wigwam Motel can be popular, but as long as you book in advance, they can also make for quite an affordable place to stay when visiting Petrified Forest National Park!

 3. Butterfield Stage Co.
 Steak House